 Prerequisite for admission is a first university degree with a "Good" overall performance.
 The GPA of your bachelor course must be 2.5 or higher according to the German scale.
 A degree of minimum 180 ECTS credit points (or equivalent) is required for admission to the Regular Track.
-A 210 ECTS credit points degree is eligible for Fast Track admission.
+A 210 ECTS credit points degree is eligible for the Fast Track admission.
 The previous degree should relate to industrial engineering and management, business informatics, technical management, or other engineering subject.
-A minimum of 10 weeks’ professional experience related to the first degree’s subject area is requested.
+A minimum of 10 weeks of professional experience related to the first degree’s subject area is requested.

 The admission board decides on candidates' admission on the basis of academic performance, language proficiency and professional experience.
 This course has a restricted admission.